ForTheNguyen/RaspberryPiCam_ECE4180/README.md

 ```
 Now you should be able to open Qt Creator in the programming applications in the start menu.

-When it comes time to build and run a project, it may be necessary change a few options to allow the program to run with root privilages, especially if your project is using the pigpio library since it needs root to intialize (unlike the depreciated WiringPi library replacedby pigpio).
+When it comes time to build and run a project, it may be necessary change a few options to allow the program to run with root privileges, especially if your project is using the pigpio library since it needs root to intialize (unlike the deprecated WiringPi library replaced by pigpio).
 ```
 Tools-> Options-> Environment -> Terminal
 Set -e sudo after /usr/bin/xterm